 - 1. "Teacher" is defined as any person who holds an interim, alternative, initial, or professional Teacher license issued pursuant to the provisions of article 60.5 of title 22 and/or Career and Technical Education authorization (Policy 4141.4) and who is employed by the District to instruct, direct, or supervise an education program. - 2.
-"Probationary Teacher" is defined as either 1) a District teacher who has not yet received a rating of effective for three consecutive years per the District's evaluation process and who has not been hired for the following year; or 2) a non-probationary teacher whose performance is deemed partially effective or ineffective for two consecutive years under the terms of this policy and Policy 4170.1 (Appeal);

-- 3. "Non-probationary Teacher" is defined as a teacher who has completed three (3) consecutive years of effective teaching within the District per the District's evaluation process as set out in this policy or who maintained non-probationary status on July 1, 2013.
-As of July 1, 2014, any non-probationary teacher rated "ineffective" or "partially effective" for two consecutive school years will lose non-probationary status and revert to probationary status. - 4.
-"Evaluator" refers to those individuals who hold a proper Colorado license and/or have received training in the District's evaluation process. - 5.
-"Specialized Service Professionals" or "SSPs" means licensed personnel who provide support to teachers and students in areas that involve students' physical, emotional, and social health and well-being.
+"Probationary Teacher" is defined as either 1) a District teacher who has not yet received a rating of effective for three consecutive years per the District's evaluation process and who has not been hired for the following year; or 2) a non-probationary teacher whose performance is deemed partially effective or ineffective for two consecutive years under the terms of this policy and Policy 4170.1 (Appeal); - 3.
+"Non-probationary Teacher" is defined as a teacher who has completed three (3) consecutive years of effective teaching within the District per the District's evaluation process as set out in this policy, or who maintained non-probationary status on July 1, 2013, or who has successfully completed the District portability process to port their non-probationary status from another district in Colorado according to state law.
+As of July 1, 2014, any non-probationary teacher rated "ineffective" or "partially effective" for two consecutive school years will lose non- probationary status and revert to probationary status. - 4.
+"Evaluator" refers to those individuals who hold a proper Colorado license and have received training in the District's evaluation process. - 5.
+"Specialized Service Professionals/Providers" or "SSPs" means licensed personnel who provide support to teachers and students defined by-Colorado Department of Education.
 SSPs include audiologists, occupational therapists, physical therapists, school counselors, school nurses, school orientation and mobility specialists, school psychologists, school social workers and speech and language pathologists. - 6.
 "Performance Rating Levels" describe performance on professional practices with respect to the quality standards.
 The four Performance Evaluation ratings for teachers shall be ineffective, partially effective, effective, and highly effective. - 7.
 "Evaluation Process" takes place when a teacher's performance is directly or indirectly observed, and feedback is provided to the teacher that is designed to improve teaching performance. - 8.
 "Element" means the detailed description of knowledge and skills that contribute to effective teaching and leading, and which corresponds to a particular Teacher Quality Standard. - 9.
 "Equity Pedagogy" refers to a commitment to a diverse population of students, demonstrated by the creation of an inclusive and positive school culture and strategies that meet the needs of diverse student talents, experiences and challenges.
 Equity pedagogy values students' individual backgrounds as a resource and utilizes approaches to instruction and behavioral supports that build on student strengths. - 10.
-"Measures of Student Academic Growth" mean the methods used for measuring student learning in order to evaluate licensed personnel. - "Performance Evaluation Rating" means the summative evaluation rating assigned to licensed personnel and reported to the State Department of Education on an annual basis.
+"Performance Evaluation Rating" means the summative evaluation rating assigned to licensed personnel and reported to the State Department of Education on an annual basis.
 It is the equivalent of a "performance standard," as defined in section C.R.S. § 22-9-103 (2.5).
-The four Performance Evaluation ratings for teachers shall be: ineffective, partially effective, effective, and highly effective. - 12.
-"Professional Practice" means the behaviors, skills, knowledge and dispositions that Educators should exhibit.
-Teacher Quality Standards I-V address the Professional Practice standards for Educators in Colorado.
+The four Performance Evaluation ratings for teachers shall be: ineffective, partially effective, effective, and highly effective. - "Professional Practice" means the behaviors, skills, knowledge and dispositions that Educators should exhibit.
+Teacher Quality Standards I-IV address the Professional Practice standards for Educators in Colorado.